Updated November 25, 2025

 2. I perfect getting rid of germs.

-3. I’m detached from what’s around me because I keep trying to perfect what I see.
+3. I’m detached from what’s around me because I keep trying to perfect what I want to do with it.

 Example 1

-I need to write a message to invite a friend over.
+I need to write a message to a friend.

 “Dear friend”, That’s too stiff.